dwavesystems/dwave-ocean-sdk/docs/examples/inspector_graph_partitioning.rst

    :align: center
    :scale: 50 %

-   Problem inspector displaying the logical problem: graph and the returned energies hysteresis for a submission with the chain strength set to :math:`1000`.
+   Problem inspector displaying the logical problem: BQM and the returned energies histogram for a submission with the chain strength set to :math:`1000`.
 For one arbitrary solution, selected by clicking an energy bar on the right (highlighted white), all values are shown as being based on non-broken chains.

 Also of interest is the "spread" of solution energies.
 For this submission there are a few distinct clusters.
 The problem inspector can zoom in on the lowest: